Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 8. How can I find some interesting looking HLA images?

-The target list upload feature can be used to find interesting images, e.g., from the NGC or Messier catalogs.
+The Position List File Upload feature can be used to find interesting images, e.g., from the NGC or Messier catalogs.
 Here are some lists that we generated:

 Interesting WFPC2 images, Messier objects, Interesting ACS images, Harris globular clusters, Abell clusters, and Spitzer SINGS galaxies